 That’s why when it comes to choosing the right air purifier for your household, I would recommend reading the specs closely.
-By proudly calling their filter HEPA, the manufacturer might imply the H10 HEPA, which is not a good choice if you are an asthma sufferer, have allergies, or struggle with high smoke levels in your home.
+By proudly calling their filter HEPA, the manufacturer might imply the H10 HEPA, which is not a good choice if you are an asthma sufferer, have allergies, or struggle with highsmoke levels in your home.
 You should always choose your air cleaner based on your specific needs.
-For example, if you’re a smoker, you need an air filter for smoke removal.
+For example, if you’re a smoker, you need a good air filter.

 Look for HEPA filters that have H13 or H14 classification.